DataDog/integrations-core/hive/README.md

 ### Configuration

-1. Edit the Hive configuration file in [`HIVE_HOME/conf/hive-site.xml`][3] to enable the Hive Metastore and HiveServer2 metrics with adding these properties:
+1. Edit the Hive configuration file in [`HIVE_HOME/conf/hive-site.xml`][3] to enable the Hive Metastore and HiveServer2 metrics by adding these properties:
     ```
     <property>
       <name>hive.metastore.metrics.enabled</name>